 9. Test Your Strength At Attic V Indoor Rock Climbing Gym

-Indoor rock climbing in Hong Kong has become a huge trend over the last couple years, with indoor rock climbing gyms opening up across the city, it’s hard to choose which one to check out!
+Indoor rock climbing in Hong Kong has become a huge trend over the last couple of years, with indoor rock climbing gyms opening up across the city, it’s hard to choose which one to check out!

-Our personal favorite is Attic V, the pioneers in rock climbing gyms in Hong Kong.
+Our personal favorite is Attic V, the pioneer in rock climbing gyms in Hong Kong.
 For travelers visiting Hong Kong in the hopes of hiking and climbing all the wonderful mountains of Hong Kong, Attic V is the next best thing for a rainy day activity in HK.

 Having recently relocated to expand its indoor facility, Attic V has climbing walls for all abilities and ages.
 Not only that, but visitors can purchase a day pass for $120 HKD, meaning you can climb for as long as you like all day – you can even leave, and come back later.
 Not bad at all!

 10. Battle Through A Zombie Apocalypse At A VR Experience

 If you’ve ever tried a VR game, the experience is unlike anything else in this world!
 If you haven’t, then maybe your first rainy day activity in Hong Kong should be to spend some time at a VR Experience!

 Though a tad pricey, it is no doubt a unique and entertaining experience and perfect for a rainy day in HK.
 Make sure you reserve your spot before turning up as this is a popular indoor experience in Hong Kong!